How To Make an External Call With Microsoft Teams

 Cons

-• Setup requires manual input and can be administratively challenging to maintain — who validates, adds and deletes guests?
+• Setup requires manual input and can be administratively challenging to maintain — who validates, adds, and deletes guests?

 • External users need to have an existing Microsoft 365 work or school account.
 If they do not have one, they will be directed to create a free account.
 In all cases, they will need to create a Teams account and know how to use the interface.

-Option 2: Use cross-launch overlays
+2 – Use cross-launch overlays

 Applications like RingCentral and Zoom (among others) all enable external calling with specific plans.
 Some of these apps provide software overlays to quick-launch their products from Teams.